StefanoMartin/AlphaVantageRB/README.md

 ## Support

 * Without a premium account, testing is hard and I could have missed something.
 Any bug, suggestions and improvements are more than welcome.
-Please do not be shy to create issues.
+Please do not be shy to create issues or pull requests.
 * This is a personal project, any stars for giving your support will make a man happy.

 ## Classes